AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 - **[!UICONTROL Dataflow run start]**: The time that the dataflow run started at.
 - **[!UICONTROL Processing time]**: The amount of time it took for the dataflow run to be processed.
 - **[!UICONTROL Profiles received]**: The total number of profiles received in the dataflow.
 This value is updated every 60 minutes.
-- **[!UICONTROL Identities activated]**: The count of individual profile identities successfully activated to the selected destination for the specific dataflow.
+- **[!UICONTROL Identities activated]**: The total number of profile identities that were successfully activated to the selected destination.
-- **[!UICONTROL Identities excluded]**: The count of individual profile identities excluded for activation for the selected destination, based on missing attributes and consent violation for the specific dataflow.
+- **[!UICONTROL Identities excluded]**: The total number of profile identities that are excluded for activation based on missing attributes and consent violation.
 - **[!UICONTROL Status]**: Represents the state the dataflow is in.
 This can be one of three states: [!UICONTROL Success], [!UICONTROL Failed], and [!UICONTROL Processing]. [!UICONTROL Success] means that the dataflow is active and is ingesting data according to its provided schedule. [!UICONTROL Failed] means that the activation of data has been suspended due to errors. [!UICONTROL Processing] means that the dataflow is not yet active and is generally encountered when a new dataflow is created.

 To view details of a specific dataflow run, select the run's start time from the list.